EGA-archive/phenopackets-to-BFF/README.md

 pip install -r requirements.txt
 ```

+## About the Mapping

+Most of the mapping between the Phenopackets and Beacon models was straightforward.
+However, some fields in the Phenopacket schema did not have a direct match in the Beacon schema.

+Fields containing important metadata that could not be mapped to a specific Beacon property were stored in the additionalInformation (notes) field to preserve as much information as possible.

+### Specific Mappings

+- **Individuals.diseases.notes:**

+The following Phenopacket fields related to diseases were saved in the notes field:
+- resolution
+- primary_site
+- laterality
+- excluded

+- **Individuals.info:**

+The file.individual_to_file_identifiers field from Phenopackets is saved in the info property of the Beacon individual.

+- **Biosamples.notes:**

+The biosamples.description field is stored in the notes field of the Beacon biosample.

+### Handling collectionData

+The collectionData property in Phenopackets supports various data types, including:

+- gestationalAge: Measure of the age of a pregnancy
+- Age: Age as an ISO8601 duration (e.g., P40Y10M05D)
+- AgeRange: Age within a given range
+- OntologyClass: Age as an ontology class
+- Timestamp: Specific date and time
+- TimeInterval: Time interval

+In contrast, the Beacon schema defines collectionDate as the "Date of biosample collection in ISO8601 format" and expects a simple string.

+To maximize data retention, the tool converts the collectionData from Phenopackets to a string and stores it in the collectionDate property of Beacon.
+While this approach does not fully align with the intended collectionDate field usage, it ensures valuable data is not lost.

 ## Support
 If you encounter issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/mirgin01/phenopackets/issues).